 clear the decks

-- Prepare for an event or course of action by dealing with anything that might hinder progress: the company’s sale of Australian investments cleared the decks for expansion in the UKMore example sentences
+- Prepare for a particular event or goal by dealing with anything beforehand that might hinder progress.Example sentences

 - ‘Obviously now things have blown and people are clearing the decks and I just think anyone who's got anything to say should say it now,’ she said.